 How much does a mortgage broker bond cost in Alabama?

-The Alabama Mortgage Brokers Licensing Act, Consumer Credit Act and Safe Mortgage Licensing Act requires mortgage brokers to post surety bonds.
-The required bond amount varies based on the department requiring the bond, and applicants should verify their required bond amount with the state prior to bonding.
+The Alabama Mortgage Brokers Licensing Act, Consumer Credit Act and Safe Mortgage Licensing Act requires licensed mortgage brokers to post surety bonds.
+The required bond amount is $25,000, $50,000, or $75,000 and it is based on the volume of residential loans closed during the previous calendar year.

 We can provide your free, no-obligation bond quote within 1 business day.
 Call 1 (800) 308-4358 or submit a bond request to get started!